Defeasible RDFS via Rational Closure: Defeasible

-\nd The intuition behind this definition is that the triple $\dtriple{c,\subclass,s}$ holds in a ranked interpretation if $\triple{c,\subclass,s}$ holds in the most expected $\rhodfbot$-interpretations in which $c$ is not an empty class.
-The intuition follows the same line of the original propositional construction \cite{LehmannMagidor1992}, and its DL reformulations \cite{CasiniStraccia2010,BritzEtAl2015a,Giordano15}.
-As in the propositional and DL constructions, once we have defined the notion of ranked interpretation to model defeasible information, the problem is to decide which kind of entailment relation, that is, what kind of defeasible reasoning, we would like to model.
-Despite it is recognised that there are multiple available options according to the kind of properties we want to satisfy \cite{Kraus90,LehmannMagidor1992,Lehmann1995,Pearl1990,CasiniStraccia13,CasiniEtAl2014,Giordano15}, it is generally recognised that Lehmann and Magidor's RC \cite{LehmannMagidor1992} is the fundamental construction in the area, and most of the other proposed systems can be built as refinements of it.
+\nd As in the propositional and DL constructions, once we have defined the notion of ranked interpretation to model defeasible information, the problem is to decide which kind of entailment relation, that is, what kind of defeasible reasoning, we would like to model.
+Despite it is recognised that there are multiple available options according to the kind of properties we want to satisfy \cite{CasiniStraccia13,CasiniEtAl2014,Giordano15,Kraus90,Lehmann95,Lehmann92b,Pearl90}, it is generally recognised that RC~\cite{Lehmann92b} is the fundamental construction in the area, and most of the other proposed systems can be built as refinements of it.
 We recall that RC models the so-called \emph{Presumption of Typicality} \cite[p.4]{Lehmann95}, that is the reasoning principle imposing that, if we are not informed about any exceptional property, we presume that we are dealing with a typical situation.
 The essential behaviour characterising the presumption of typicality is that a subclass that does not show any exceptional property inherits all the typical properties of the superclass.
-From a semantics point of view the definition of RC can be obtained via various equivalent definitions \cite{HillParis2003,LehmannMagidor1992}: here we opt for the characterisation of RC using the minimal ranked model \cite{Booth98,Pearl1990} and, in particular, we consider the characterisation given by Giordano et al. \cite{Giordano15}, which we believe appropriate for our defeasible RDF framework.
+From a semantical point of view the definition of RC can be obtained via various equivalent definitions \cite{HillParis2003,Lehmann92b}: here we opt for the characterisation of RC using the minimal ranked model \cite{Booth98,Pearl90} and, in particular, we consider the characterisation given in~\cite{Giordano15}, which, once adjusted accordingly, we believe appropriate for our defeasible RDF framework.